Coca-Cola's as Medicine

 © History Oasis

-The immediate precursor to Coca-Cola invented by John Pemberton in the 1880s, called French Wine Coca, was aggressively touted in popular print advertisements of the period as a veritable medical cure-all for various vague nervous afflictions said to plague Americans at the time.
+French Wine Coca was aggressively touted in popular print advertisements of the period as a veritable medical cure-all for various vague nervous afflictions said to plague Americans at the time.

-Containing alcohol, coca leaf, kola nut, and an array of exotic botanical extracts, French Wine Coca was sold to the public as an invigorating "brain tonic" that could relieve fatigue, headaches, nervous conditions like "neurasthenia," and even sustain male sexual vigor and treat impotence.
+Containing alcohol, coca leaf, kola nut, and an array of exotic botanical extracts, French Wine Coca was sold to the public as a refreshing “brain tonic.”
+They advertised that it could relieve fatigue, headaches, nervous conditions like “neurasthenia,” and even sustain male sexual vigor and treat impotence.

 BEFORE 1903, COCA-COLA CONTAINED AROUND 9MG OF COCAINE PER GLASS